21 Side Jobs for Teachers To Make Extra Money

 Considering your teaching background, starting a podcast can be a natural next step to share your insights or passions.
 However, like affiliate marketing, how much you can make varies widely.

-Platforms like Upwork list various roles, from podcast production to audio or video editing.
+Upwork lists various roles, from podcast production to audio or video editing.
 They also have openings for voice-over artists, podcast managers, and podcast producers.
 With the right equipment and skills, the podcasting realm has multiple avenues for you to explore and profit from.

 If you're crafty, Etsy is a great place to start selling unique treasures like handmade mugs, wood carvings, knit clothing, artwork, custom shirts, jewelry, and other handcrafted items.

 Earnings vary widely, often depending on the popularity and pricing of your items.
-A successful seller on Etsy earns between $43,000 and $46,000 per year.
+A successful full-time Etsy seller earns between $56,000 and $104,000 per year (around $27 to $50 per hour).

 To get started, sign up on Etsy, curate your collection, and remember that creativity and originality are key.
 Engage in Facebook groups tailored for Etsy sellers for tips and networking.
 You can even get materials from thrift stores or stuff your neighbor leaves at the curb to help you cut costs while offering a unique touch.